 Are tulips perennials?

 Technically tulips are perennials and should be repeat bloomers, but they often fail to flower well beyond the first spring.
-Here is an excellent explanation of why your spectacular tulip display declines to little or nothing.
-Because most tulips are not reliable perennializers, many gardeners choose to replant fresh bulbs each year.
+Here is an excellent explanation of why your spectacular display declines to little or nothing.
+Many gardeners choose to replant fresh bulbs each year.
 If you are looking for tulips that will give you two or three years of flowers, consider species or naturalizing types.
-Under ideal conditions, Darwin Hybrids can also last a few years.

 Why didn’t my tulips come back?